Inhaling toxins or other irritants like wood smoke or dust and fumes at work

 Lung function tests will be done to confirm the diagnosis.
 This can be done with spirometry to test the force of your breath.

 There is no cure for COPD.
 It will get worse over time.
 The goal of treatment is to ease symptoms and improve quality of life.
 A plan will be made with the care team.

-A pulmonary rehab program can be helpful.
-It offers education and tips to stay as healthy as possible.
-Treatment steps include:
+A pulmonary rehabilitation program can be helpful.
+It offers education and tips to stay healthy.
+Other treatments are:

 Smoking will worsen COPD.
-There are a number of tools to help quit smoking including:
+There are a number of tools to help quit smoking, such as:

-Behavior change program
+Behavior change programs

 Relax and open the airways